Mahima Chaudhry: Career

 Chaudhry started her career as a video jockey.
 She made her acting debut with Pardes, in 1997.
 Chaudhry played a village girl opposite Shah Rukh Khan.
 The film was a major commercial success worldwide.
 For her performance, she won the Filmfare Award for Best Female Debut along with nomination for Best Actress.

-Chaudhry's other roles were in Daag: The Fire (1999), where she played a dual role; in Pyaar Koi Khel Nahin (1999) she played a widow forced to marry her brother-in-law; in Dhadkan (2000) she is a loving friend of a man who is madly in love with another woman: in Deewane she plays a singer in love with a thief: in Kurukshetra she plays the stubborn wife of a police officer: in Lajja she plays a young bride forced to fight dowry; in Yeh Teraa Ghar Yeh Meraa Ghar (2001) she plays a stubborn tenant who will not give up her home at any cost; in Om Jai Jagadish she is the loving homemaker; in Dil Hai Tumhaara (2002) she is the sister who would do anything for her sister's happiness; in Dobara she is the frustrated housewife; in The Film she is a desperate struggling screenwriter; in Zameer: The Fire Within she is a paralytic dancer, in Film Star she is an uptight arrogant fading actress; in Home Delivery (2005) she is a South Indian superstar; and in Souten: The Other Woman (2006) she plays a desperate housewife who has an affair with her stepdaughter's boyfriend.
+Chaudhry's other roles were in Daag: The Fire (1999), where she played dual roles; in Pyaar Koi Khel Nahin (1999), she played a widow forced to marry her brother-in-law; in Dhadkan (2000) she is the loving friend of a man who is madly in love with another woman; in Deewane she plays a singer in love with a thief; in Kurukshetra she plays the stubborn wife of a police officer; in Lajja she plays a young bride forced to fight dowry; in Yeh Teraa Ghar Yeh Meraa Ghar (2001) she plays a stubborn tenant who will not give up her home at any cost; in Om Jai Jagadish she is a loving homemaker; in Dil Hai Tumhaara (2002) she plays a young woman who will do anything for her sister's happiness; in Dobara she is the frustrated housewife; in The Film she is a desperate struggling screenwriter; in Zameer: The Fire Within she is a paralytic dancer, in Film Star she is an uptight arrogant fading actress; in Home Delivery (2005) she is a South Indian superstar; and in Souten: The Other Woman (2006) she plays a desperate housewife who has an affair with her stepdaughter's boyfriend.

 In 2010, Chaudhry starred in a Knightsbridge Media Production film, Pusher, directed by Assad Raja.
 She also worked in the thriller Mumbhaii - The Gangster, co-starring Om Puri and Sanjay Kapoor.